Nader Sadaqa: Early life and education

-Nader Sadqa was born in 1977 on the slopes of Mount Gerizim, in the city of Nablus, northern West Bank, to the Samaritan community He received his education in Nablus schools before enrolling at An-Najah National University, where he studied history and archaeology.
+Nader Sadaqa was born on 12 June 1977 on the slopes of Mount Gerizim, near the city of Nablus, northern West Bank, to a Samaritan family.
+He received his education in Nablus schools before enrolling at An-Najah National University, where he studied history and archaeology.
 During his studies, he became active in student politics through the Progressive Student Labor Front, affiliated with the Popular Front for the Liberation of Palestine (PFLP).